 The bare faces above the four terraces are a tribute, not only to poor and unstable soils, but also to the ferocity of the winds that funnel through the gorge.
 The High Ridge of Cone and the Holdsworth High Ridge form a barrier across the grain of the country.
 This wall is broken by the Waiohine Gorge above Totara Flats, and consequently the wind funnel is great.

 Some 15 minutes up the ridge from Powell Hut, the turn-off to High Ridge is marked by a post on a minor knoll.
-The route drops down the tussock slopes of High Ridge, past the impressive slip in the Totara Creek headwaters, through a small neck of bush that sprawls across the ridge, then another tongue of grass and enters the bush proper some 20 minutes from the turn-off post.
-The route then sidles the SE slopes of the ridge for 15 minutes until the forest height increases and the ridge broadens.
+The route drops down the tussock slopes of High Ridge, past the impressive slip in the Totara Creek headwaters, through a small neck of bush that sprawls across the ridge and over a tongue of grass, entering the bush proper some 20 minutes from the turn-off post.
+For 15 minutes the route then sidles the SE slopes of the ridge through goblin forest until the height of the trees increases and the ridge broadens.

-Much of High Ridge is broad with ridge-top hollows and wallows, and an enjoyable 2 hours from the turn-off post brings Flaxy Knob.
-This ridge is perhaps the most pleasant terrain for navigation practice in the whole Tararuas.
+Much of High Ridge is broad with ridge-top hollows and wallows, and an enjoyable 2½ hours from the turn-off post brings Flaxy Knob.
+Flax once grew here when storm damage exposed the knob; it has since been suppressed by returning forest.
+High Ridge is perhaps the most pleasant terrain for navigation practice in the whole Tararuas.
 No major misleading spurs but sufficient rewarding challenge on the ridge-crest as you identify your progress.

 From Flaxy Knob, routes descend to Totara Flats and to Hector Forks.
 For the route to Hector Forks see 9.13.